allanlucio/talktofuture/documents/README.md

-document
+Document

-Fold reserved to documents in general
+Fold reserved to documents in general, charts, graph, etc.